The Purpose of the Wilderness Tabernacle: The Altar of Incense

 — Exodus 30:34-36

-As was discussed in part eight of this series concerning the fragrance, it was learned that the prescription of spices was carefully designed to affect both memory and emotional experience both of which are tied to the reward center of our brains.
+The prescription of spices was carefully designed to affect both memory and emotional experience.
+Both of these are tied to the reward center of our brains.
 The aroma of the presence of God was designed to connect us with Him at this meeting place.

 This particular altar was significantly positioned in front of the Holy of Holies as was noted in the previous verse, where the Ark resided.
 The Third mention of this phrase, once again, strongly connects us with the function and purpose of both of these furnishings.

 You shall put the mercy seat on top of the ark, and in the ark, you shall put the Testimony that I will give you.
 And there I will meet with you, and I will speak with you from above the mercy seat, from between the two cherubim which are on the ark of the Testimony